Booster Gold: Justice League

 Booster Gold is a key character in the late 1980s/early 1990s Justice League revamp by writers Keith Giffen and J. M. DeMatteis.
-Booster Gold is frequently partnered with fellow Justice League member Blue Beetle, and the two quickly become best friends.
+Booster Gold is frequently partnered with Ted Kord (Blue Beetle), and the two quickly become best friends.
 The duo's notable appearances include a stint as superhero repo men, and as the minds behind the construction of a gaming resort, Club JLI, on the living island Kooey Kooey Kooey.

 After one too many embarrassments and longing for his old reputation, Booster quits the League to found The Conglomerate, a superhero team whose funding is derived from corporate sponsors.
 Booster and his team are determined to behave as legitimate heroes, but find that their sponsors compromise them far too often.
 The Conglomerate reforms several times after Booster rejoins the League, though without much success.

 When an alien comes to Earth on a rampage, Booster coins the name Doomsday for it.
 While battling the entity, Booster's costume is destroyed.
-Blue Beetle is able to design a new, bulkier costume to replace it, although this costume often malfunctions.
+Ted is able to design a new, bulkier costume to replace it, although this costume often malfunctions.
 During a later battle with Devastator, a servant of the Overmaster, Booster is nearly killed and loses an arm.
-Again, Blue Beetle comes to his aid, designing a suit that acts as a life support system in addition to replicating the powers of Booster's previous costumes.
+Again, Ted comes to his aid, designing a suit that acts as a life support system in addition to replicating the powers of Booster's previous costumes.
 This suit also includes a cybernetic prosthetic for his lost arm.

 Extreme Justice

 After the Justice League falls apart, Booster Gold joins Extreme Justice, a team led by Captain Atom.
-While a member of this team, Booster makes a deal with the supervillain Monarch, who fully heals Booster's wounds so that he can once again remove his battle suit.
-Booster dons a new costume created by Blue Beetle.
-Skeets acts as its systems controller, who aids Booster and is able to take control of the costume if Booster is rendered unconscious.
+While a member of this team, Booster makes a deal with the supervillain Monarch who fully heals Booster's wounds so that he can once again remove his battle suit.
+Booster dons a new costume created by Ted.
+Skeets acts as its systems controller who aids Booster and is able to take control of the costume if Booster is rendered unconscious.

 Following the disbanding of Extreme Justice, this suit is destroyed.
 Professor Hamilton subsequently creates a new one based on the designs of both the original 25th century costume and the energy containment suit Superman was wearing at this time.
 This costume is later tweaked to closer resemble Booster's original costume.